-This electromagnetic compatibility Recommendation on disturbing emissions from wireline telecommunication networks as defined in clause 3 is addressed to all parties tasked with investigation of complaints of radio interference.
-It specifies levels for permissible disturbance emanating from such networks and suitable methods of measurement applicable for evaluation of individual cases of radio interference under in situ conditions.
+This Recommendation discusses emissions of electromagnetic disturbances from wireline telecommunication networks, as defined in clause 3, and addresses all parties tasked with investigations of complaints of radio interference.
+It specifies levels for permissible disturbance emanating from such networks and suitable methods of measurement used for evaluation of individual cases of radio interference under in situ conditions.